Via Dolorosa, the path covered with tears

 You can enter the old city of Jerusalem through some of the remained gates.
 Maybe it sounds strange, but it covers less than 1 km2 and is the holiest place for Jews, Christians, and Muslims.

 The Old City is divided into 4 unequal and intertwined parts and quarters: Jewish, Christian, Armenian, and Muslim.
-And Via Dolorosa, the most sacred path is winding between them.
+And Via Dolorosa, the most sacred path, winds between them.

 Jerusalem Street in the Old City